 - Approximately 28.1 million websites use google analytics.

-On this page, we are covering google analytics statistics and how google analytics play a major role in digital marketing.
+On this page, we are covering Google Analytics statistics and how Google Analytics plays a major role in digital marketing.

 What is Google Analytics?